ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 For exampe, the `exface.UI5Facade` based on SAP UI5 uses `.properties` files for translations.
 This extension is not part of the standard IIS MIME mapping, so it needs to be added with MIME type `text/plain`.

 To find out if MIME types are missing, look for `404`-errors in your browsers network debug tools (i.e. richt click > Inspect element).

+## Securing sensitive folders

+See [security docs](../Security/Securing_installation_folders.md) for a list of folders to restrict access to.

 ## Update PHP version